blocknetdx/api-docs/source/includes/_intro.md

 ### XRouter Node Scoring

 Clients keep a score of each Service Node.
 When a Service Node reaches a score of `-200`, the Service Node will be banned by the client for a 24hr period.
 After this 24hr period, the Service Node will start with a score of `-25`.
-The ban score threshold can be adjusted using the `xrouterbanscore` setting in `blocknetdx.conf` (see [setup](#xrouter-setup)).
+The ban score threshold can be adjusted using the `xrouterbanscore` setting in `blocknet.conf` (see [setup](#xrouter-setup)).

 Action                                  | Change in Score
 ----------------------------------------|-----------------